 There’s no shortage of gym workout routines for women online.
 There are so many that it can actually be a little overwhelming.

 Which ones will really work and which ones were just made up by some random guy who claims he trained Jennifer Aniston?

 If you’re looking for trustworthy, science-based strength training advice, you might want to log off of BuzzFeed and head to the library.
 Many of the best trainers (with both the best clients and the most credentials) are saving their premium workouts for books.

 If you’re new to lifting weights, books can be a really great beginner’s guide.
-You’ll get more than just a month-long workout routine.
-You’ll get valuable coaching tips, diet advice, myth-busting wisdom, and effective workout plans for women.
+You’ll get more than just month-long gym workout routines for women.
+You’ll get valuable coaching tips, diet advice, myth-busting wisdom, and effective workout routines for women.

 Even the experienced lifter can learn something new by taking the time to dive into any (or all!) of these 8 great books.

 Strong Curves was developed by the “Glute Guy” Bret Contreras.
 When he’s not training clients 1-on-1 at the Glute Lab in Arizona, he’s devouring the latest research.
 All this hands on experience and studying (he recently earned a PhD in Sports Science) means he’s delivering top-notch information.
 For women who want a bigger, firmer butt, you can’t beat this book.
 There are full-body workout routines for women, bodyweight routines, and lower body only workouts.

 Tom Venuto firmly believes that starving yourself skinny won’t give you the body you want.
 Burn The Fat starts with an extensive guide to dieting for fat loss.
 He even offers tips on “mental training” and goal setting in this well-rounded book.
 Once you’ve got your nutrition and head right, the author shares his cardio and weight training for women routines to maximize fat loss and preserve muscle mass.